 It’s a good idea to do your research before buying a home in Barcelona, as the Spanish real estate market has many quirks.
 Knowing what to expect when finding a property in Barcelona can help you avoid the pitfalls.

 Factors to consider when buying property in Spain include property fraud, high capital gains tax and fluctuations in the Spanish property market.

 Guide to find property for sale in Barcelona in 7 steps

 Below is a logical order to make it easier.
 First Tip: If you need financing, talk to a bank first, then visit properties.

 1) View real estate websites in Barcelona.

 Take a look at some websites to see what’s going on.
-There are several and most are in English (idealista.com, pisos.com, fotocase.es etc.).
-The listed price is normally marked up by 5 to 20% and includes the agent’s fee (3 to 6%).
+There are several, and most are in English (idealista.com, pisos.com, fotocase.es etc.).
+The listed price is usually marked up by 5 to 20% and includes the agent’s fee (3 to 6%).
 Taxes and extra costs are not in the price.

 Here are the top-visited websites to buy a flat in Spain: